hyperledger/indy-node/scripts/performance/README.md

 * nack_reject - request and error provided by pool
 * \<name\>.log - log file

+'--short_stat' : If mentioned only total statistics is stored.
+Other files will be empty.

 '--sep' : Separator that will be used in output csv file.
 Do not use "," - it will be in conflict with JSON values.
 Default value is "|".